Book lovers rise! The time has come to raise a toast to everything literary.

 World Book Day Resources

-Explore the wonderful world of books with these resource packs.
-They contain age-appropriate articles and multimedia from Britannica Library.
+Explore the pleasure and enjoyment reading brings with these resource packs.
+They contain articles and multimedia from Britannica Library.

 World Book Day Activities

 Print out these activities for children to complete on their own or in groups!

 Pick your favourite book from the library.
 Explain what makes the book a ‘good’ book for children and why you like it so much.
 Record your arguments and ideas using the Claim, Reason, Evidence worksheet.

 Do you know a book that has been adapted into film, television or a play?
 Explore both the written and animated version of the book.
 Compare their similarities and differences using a Venn Diagram.